Sawing of rocks:

 Grinding and sanding operations using conventional abrasives are normally done wet for cooling purposes and also to control dust.
 The cooling water for grinding and sanding, unlike for sawing, is not retained in the machine, but is brought in by hose or other device, and sprayed on the wheels from an external system.
 The machines feature hook-up ports or fittings for such plumbing, but the user may choose the water system most satisfactory.
 The most common water systems are these: Direct hose from house plumbing, hose from portable overhead tank, recirculating pump in tank under table, under-wheel air-driven fountain, and hand-held spray bottle.
 Drainage is by hose to any suitable receptacle, location, or recirculating system (sewer not recommended; rock slurry tends to plug sewer pipes).

 Grinding and polishing can be accomplished also using diamond dust.
 Diamond-dust setups, like their conventional counterparts, grind, sand, and polish all in one unit; however the number of wheels is greater (typically having 6 wheels), and these setups cost more than conventional setups.
 However, the performance and durability is much better, and these machines are preferred for serious workloads and commercial production.

 In earlier times, sawing, grinding, sanding and polishing were accomplished on separate machines.
 Today, a single machine can do all steps.
 Or, some lapidarists prefer a separate saw, with all subsequent grinding and polishing in a single machine; or do not do their own sawing, and need only grinding, sanding, and polishing.

-We normally stock the following sawing and grinding equipment:
+We intermittently stock, have access to, the following sawing and grinding equipment, among others:

 Other sizes and machines, including slabbing saws up to 18 inch blades, and 6-wheel arbor machines, are available by special order.